hcastillobrian/TextMap/README.md

     TextMap peter_dob=data / "Members" / "Peter" / "DOB"
 ```

-Then you can access to each elemt of peter_dob by index with three methods as well
+Then you can access to each element of peter_dob by index with three methods as well
 * method 1
   TextMap day=peter_dob.Get(0);
 * method 2